AsmaaOmarr/AdvancedSW_fawrySystem/README.md

 Prerequisite:
 1-We Use Intellj IDE
-2-All Steps We Use To Make This Project Were Taken From (ENG: Ahmed Hassan 's Reference Video) To Open Project
+2-All Steps We Use To Make This Project Were Taken From (ENG: Ahmed Hassan 's Reference Video)

+ To Open Project
   1- Open Intellj
   2- From File -> Open -> project path on your pc
   3- Run Project
+  4- open link of APIs collection
+  5- Export collection on your pc
+  6- import collection on postman
-  4- Open APIs Collection On Postman (in project Ziped file) 5- Run each API As follow:
+  7- Run each API As follow:

 Most Complex Example